Legacy Gent

 This article is general information for men over 40, not medical advice.
 Talk to your doctor before changing your diet, exercise, supplements, or health routine.
 See our full disclaimer.

 Stress in your 40s is a different animal than it was at 25.
 The pressures stack: career at its peak demands, kids who need you, aging parents, a mortgage, a body that recovers slower.
-And most men handle it the way they were taught — jaw clenched, head down, say nothing.
-That works right up until it does not, and the bill usually arrives as bad sleep, a short fuse, high blood pressure, or a quiet sense of running on empty.
+And most men handle it the way they were taught.
+That works right up until it doesn’t, and the bill usually arrives as bad sleep, a short fuse, high blood pressure, or a quiet sense of running on empty.

-Managing stress after 40 is not about eliminating it.
+Managing stress after 40 isn’t about eliminating it.
 A life with zero stress is a life with nothing in it.
 The goal is to build a system that lets you carry real weight without it crushing you.
-Here is what actually works.

 You are not supposed to carry everything alone and never set it down.
 Strength is knowing when to put the weight down for a minute.